Steampunk Glasses: Between Historical Fact and Retrofuturistic Myth

-Look at the picture below.
+Take a close look at the photograph below.
 It was taken in 1906 on a beach in Atlantic City, New Jersey.
-As you can see, sunglasses were quite rare at the beginning of the 20th century.
-Among the hundreds of people present, I only spotted one wearing sunglasses (perhaps you will have more luck!).
-Obviously, people preferred hats or parasols, which are ubiquitous.
+As you can see, sunglasses were still quite rare at the beginning of the 20th century.
+Among the hundreds of beachgoers visible, only one individual appears to be wearing them (unless your eyes are sharper than mine).
+Hats and parasols, by contrast, are everywhere.
+At the time, blocking the sun meant casting a shadow, not filtering light through lenses.

 Retro sunglasses worn by a man in 1906 in Atlantic City